Updated Mon 5 February 2018.

 does the browser IDE key match xdebug.idekey in your php.ini file?
 (Verify correct config file is being loaded – have you confused configs for multiple versions or CLI/fpm – and correct value read from it by creating a test page with phpinfo() output.)
 Correction: specifying xdebug.idekey in php.ini is unnecessary.
 Note if you view the phpinfo() output, at the top of the Xdebug section there’s are two rows, listing the version and the IDE key.
 If xdebug.idekey is unset, XDebug will fall back to the value of $_SERVER[‘USER’], e.g. www-data, but regardless, as soon you activate your bookmarklet to start a debug session, the $_COOKIE[‘XDEBUG_SESSION’] is set to ‘PHPSTORM’ and that’s what’s passed through.
 (To test, start and stop a session whilst refreshing your phpinfo() page and watch the IDE key change.)

-- php.ini – try setting xdebug.remote_connect_back to 1 too, I’ve had more than one situation where PhpStorm hasn’t indicated an incoming connection until it’s turned on (XDebug may be ignoring the connection from the debug client because it doesn’t match xdebug.remote_host, turning on remote_connect_back makes it ignore this and accept a connection from anywhere – make sure you’re behind a firewall.)
+- php.ini – you may well need xdebug.remote_connect_back = 1 too (again, restart php-fpm) – I’ve had multiple dev sites that require it – XDebug may be ignoring the connection from the debug client because it doesn’t match xdebug.remote_host, turning on remote_connect_back makes it ignore this and accept a connection from anywhere – make sure your dev machine is behind a firewall.